Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 ## Pictures credits
 Three_balls_wool.
 Picture from unsplash by Karen Penroz.
 Kid_slipper.
 Picture from Pixabay by sato1mo.
+Bag-beginner: Pixabay by xxolaxx rinoceros intermediaire: Pixabay by leoleobobeo dragon for kkep the child inside you: pixabay by holmespj
 ## General websites credits

 # Tests